eugener/jarvis-mcp/README.md

 # JARVIS MCP

-> Just A Rather Very Intelligent System - Machine Command Proxy
+> Just A Rather Very Intelligent System - MCP Server

 JARVIS MCP is a lightweight server that provides secure access to local machine commands and file operations via a standardized API interface.
 Inspired by Tony Stark's AI assistant, JARVIS MCP acts as a bridge between applications and your local system.

 ## Overview

-JARVIS MCP implements the Model-Code-Proxy (MCP) architecture to provide a secure, standardized way for applications to execute commands and perform file operations on a local machine.
+JARVIS MCP implements the Model Context Protocol (MCP) architecture to provide a secure, standardized way for applications to execute commands and perform file operations on a local machine.
 It serves as an intermediary layer that accepts requests through a well-defined API, executes operations in a controlled environment, and returns formatted results.

 ## Features